palantir/sls-packaging/readme.md

 Based on the declared `productDependency` blocks, sls-packaging will populate your SLS product dependencies at publish time.

-Product dependencies are also automatically populated from library dependencies.
-This means that unless you want different min/max versions than what is [automatically recommended][recommended-product-dependencies-plugin] by a library you consume (either directly or transitively), you can rely on sls-packaging to correctly populate SLS product dependencies from these libraries instead of manually specifying them.
+Product dependencies are also automatically populated from library dependencies (please see the [Recommended Product Dependencies Plugin][] for how to declare such dependencies from libraries).
+This means that unless you want different min/max versions than what is automatically recommended by a library you consume (either directly or transitively), you can rely on sls-packaging to correctly populate SLS product dependencies from these libraries instead of manually specifying them.

 To visualize the SLS product dependencies that will be produced, run the `createManifest` task:
 ```gradle